Eos Photo essai in Plumwood Mountain 5:1, 2018

-I am involved in the Solitary Islands oral history multimedia project.
+I have been involved in the Solitary Islands oral history multimedia project.
 For me it is completing a circle as I used to work for National Parks and Wildlife and I was the policy officer who drafted the cabinet Minute for creating the first marine parks in NSW.
 The NSW Government is seriously weakening their protection.

 I wrote in another online petition: As a policy officer who wrote the Cabinet Minute for Marine Parks, I am deeply disturbed by the roll back of protection.
 I am also shocked by remarks uttered by the The Primary Industries Minister, Katrina Hodgkinson,as if there had never been any public consultations, and as if the best available scientific evidence had not been used.
 That is appalling, and treats the hard work done by so many with contempt.